Employees documenting various internal processes [concept image]

 Yet, this is just the tip of the iceberg.
 Beneath the surface, your organization is a complex machine with countless "moving parts," a phrase that may seem cliche but aptly captures the intricate reality.
 Each of these parts represents an internal process, vital cogs that keep the business running smoothly and efficiently.

 In essence, the heart of your organization's success lies in these internal processes.
-They are the unsung heroes that shape your company's identity and its capacity for growth.
-This makes the continuous improvement of these internal processes not just a good practice, but a crucial strategy for your business's health and success.
+Each internal business process helps to shape your company's identity and its capacity for growth.
+Therefore, continuous improvement of these processes is not just a good practice but a crucial strategy for your business's health and success.

-By focusing on refining and enhancing these internal processes, you're not just maintaining the status quo; you're propelling your company toward greater efficiency, adaptability, and overall excellence.
+By refining and improving these internal processes, you're not just keeping things as they are; you're driving your company toward greater efficiency, adaptability, and overall excellence.
 And that's why understanding and improving your internal processes is one of the most impactful investments you can make in your organization's future.

 What is an Internal Process?

-Internal business processes can be categorized as formal or informal.
+Internal processes can be categorized as formal or informal:

 • Formal Internal Business Processes are those that are standardized, documented, and routinely followed in a uniform fashion.
 Teams usually focus on formalizing processes that are most crucial to the business’ core operations, such as employee and customer onboarding, safety training, and team-specific procedures.